JumpStart Advanced 2nd Grade: Character details

-C.J.: (Voiced by Joshua Seth) A frog and one of the main characters, C.J. first appeared in the original JumpStart 2nd Grade game.
+C.J. (voiced by Joshua Seth): A frog and one of the main characters, C.J. first appeared in the original JumpStart 2nd Grade game.
 As in his original appearance, he is adventurous.
 His looks are different from his original looks, however; he is more thinner and taller, making him look somewhat more like a human, is bright green, and wears sunglasses, a light coat, and, like his original incarnation, a hat.
 His normal outfit at the time contained a tan shirt, pants, a brown vest, and lacked sunglasses (though the hat is the same).
 He is occasionally referred to as "Pond" by Frankie and Dr. O, a possible James Bond reference.

-Edison: (Voiced by Dee Bradley Baker) C.J.'s firefly sidekick who also debuts in the original 2nd Grade.
+Edison (voiced by Dee Bradley Baker): C.J.'s firefly sidekick who also debuts in the original 2nd Grade.
 In this game, he seems to dislike adventuring (once expressing that he wishes the gadget pieces were hidden in "quiet places" like golf courses and petting zoos) and, as in most games made after 2nd Grade where he appears, sports an Irish-sounding accent.
-His looks are very different from his original appearance: he is blue-green in color with a different hat and outfit.
-He's possibly named after Thomas Edison, the inventor of the light bulb.
+His looks are different from his original appearance: he is blue-green in color with a different hat and outfit.
+He is possibly named after Thomas Edison, the inventor of the light bulb.

-Lucy: (Voiced by Kath Soucie) A female frog resembling C.J. in some ways, but with a darker color and red lipstick.
+Lucy (voiced by Kath Soucie): A female frog resembling C.J. in some ways, but with a darker color and red lipstick.
 She appears in the different continents that C.J. and Edison visits as an "agent in the field", though she always says her name is some sort of variant of Lucy; for example, she calls herself "Dr. Lucicle" in Antarctica and "Lucianova" in Russia (Europe).
 She wears sunglasses like C.J. and her eyes are never seen (C.J.'s eyes are, however, shown in the beginning cutscene).